What to Eat on the Camino: Culinary Delights

 Other Sweet Delights

 Other regional sweets include quesada pasiega (a cheesecake-like dessert from Cantabria) and filloas (Galician pancakes), which can be filled with sweet or savoury ingredients.
-These desserts not only satisfy the sweet tooth but also provide a window into the culinary heritage of the regions along the Camino.
+These desserts satisfy the sweet tooth and provide a window into the culinary heritage of the regions along the Camino.

 quesada pasiega